DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/selecteditablecontent.md

 ---
 # t.selectEditableContent Method

 Selects editable content on a web page.
+Can be chained with other `TestController` methods.

 ```text
 t.selectEditableContent(startSelector, endSelector [, options]) → this